aryoda/R_CppDebugHelper/README.md

 Functional requirements:

-1. Inspect variable values of `R` and `Rcpp` variables during debugging
+1. Inspect variable values and structures of `R` and `Rcpp` variables during debugging

 1. Debugging support for C++ code